 Contingent reinforcement is rooted in the theory of operant conditioning, a concept developed by psychologist B.F.
 Skinner.
 Operant conditioning explains how rewards and punishments influence behaviors.

-Skinner’s work showed that behaviors followed by positive outcomes are more likely to be repeated.
+According to Skinner, behaviors that are followed by positive outcomes are more likely to be repeated again in the futre.
 This is where contingent reinforcement comes into play.
-If a behavior leads to a reward, that behavior is reinforced and is more likely to occur again.
+If a behavior leads to a reward, that behavior is reinforced and is more likely to happen again.

 These theories highlight how behavior can be shaped and maintained through reinforcement.
 They form the basis for many practical applications in education, therapy, and everyday life.
 Understanding this background helps students grasp why contingent reinforcement is a fundamental concept in behavior psychology.